purinliang/HvBot/README.md

       be run manually.
     - Stamina_statistics: Now the program can calc the stamina cost penalty rate.
 But it needs to be run manually.

+#### v0.3.0.5  [Oct.
+19th, 2023]

+- Fixed issues:
+    - When meeting captcha, report too much text to AriaBot.
+    - Before clicking start_encounter or start_arena, wait some seconds.
+    - Fix the arena_round_info sending logic
+    - Fix the limitation of waiting captcha answer

+- New features:
+    - Now can calc stamina cost penalty manually

+#### v0.3.0.4 (released)  [Oct.
+18th, 2023]

+- Fixed issues:
+    - When submitting captcha, if the checkbox of twilight sparkle is checked, the bot will misjudge that the captcha has been submitted.
+    - When receiving command "/hv screenshot", thread main_controller will os.chdir, while battle thread also os.chdir at the same time, sometimes it will lead to one of them threads crash. it seems like cannot send screenshot and send text anymore (main_controller crash) or battle is stopped (battle crash).

+#### v0.3.0.3 [Oct.
+18th, 2023]

+- Fixed issues:
+    - Before confirming the dialog when selecting an arena, there is no waiting time.
+    - Only use debuff to the first position.

+#### v0.3.0.2 [Oct.
+16th, 2023]

+- Refactor HvBot v0.2, updating to v0.3

+- Redesign the structure of the project

+- Translate most comments to English